Miguel G. Echevarría and Benjamin P. Laird 40 Questions about The Apostle Paul

 Porter, Stanley E. When Paul Met Jesus: How an Idea Got Lost in History.
 Cambridge: Cambridge University Press, 2016.
 435 pp. Pb; $34.
 Link to Cambridge

 Did Paul meet Jesus before his experience in the Road to Damascus?
-Second Corinthians 5:16 is usually read as if Paul denied knowing Jesus prior to the dramatic event on the Damascus Road.
-When confronted by the risen Jesus on the road to Damascus, Paul asks “who are you, Lord?”
-This too is taken as an indication Paul did not recognize Jesus and is used as evidence Paul did not know Jesus prior to his conversion.
-But there have been a few scholars in the early twentieth century who suggested Paul may have seen Jesus in Jerusalem prior to the crucifixion and perhaps even heard Jesus teach at some point.
+Second Corinthians 5:16 is usually read as if Paul denied knowing Jesus before the dramatic event on the Damascus Road.
+When confronted by the risen Jesus on the road to Damascus, Paul asks, “Who are you, Lord?”
+This, too, is taken as an indication that Paul did not recognize Jesus and is used as evidence that Paul did not know Jesus before his conversion.
+But a few scholars in the early twentieth century suggested Paul may have seen Jesus in Jerusalem before the crucifixion and perhaps even heard Jesus teach at some point.

 So what happened?
-Porter lays the blame for the common assumption Paul did not know Jesus at the feet of F. C. Baur, followed by William Wrede and most significantly Rudolf Bultmann.
-As Porter says, “The short answer is Rudolf Bultmann and the long answer is the general history of Pauline scholarship” since Baur (45).
-There are several assumptions which make the possibility Paul knew Jesus less likely.
+Porter lays the blame for the common assumption Paul did not know Jesus at the feet of F. C. Baur, followed by William Wrede and, most significantly, Rudolf Bultmann.
+As Porter says, “The short answer is Rudolf Bultmann, and the long answer is the general history of Pauline scholarship” since Baur (45).
+There are several assumptions that make the possibility that Paul knew Jesus less likely.
 First, Baur reduced the Pauline canon to Romans, 1-2 Corinthians and Galatians.
-Second, he assumed Acts altered history in order to make the contrast between Paul and Peter more clear.
-This led to the third assumption, Peter and Paul represented the two sides of the early church which eventually resulted into the synthesis of the next generation of Christianity.
+Second, he assumed Acts altered history to make the contrast between Paul and Peter more clear.
+This led to the third assumption: Peter and Paul represented the two sides of the early church, eventually synthesizing the next generation of Christianity.
 Bultmann argued Jesus’ teaching was irrelevant (and unknowable), and Pauline theology does not really depend on Jesus.
 Porter interacts at length with Bultmann’s 2 Corinthians commentary since the meaning of 2 Corinthians 5:16 is critically important for the thesis he wants to defend in this monograph, that Paul not only knew the teaching of Jesus, but had heard Jesus teach, perhaps on several occasions, and may have interacted with Jesus during his earthly ministry.

 As a result of the influence of Baur, Wrede, and Bultmann, most scholars reject the idea Paul knew Jesus or do not even raise the question.
 For many, there is a gap between the teaching of Jesus and the theology of Paul.
 Porter cites James Dunn, “Paul’s influence in determining the beginnings of Christianity was almost as great as that of Jesus” (Porter, 71).